Cyclical Stocks: Definition & 2023 Stocks to Watch

 MGM Resorts International (NYSE: MGM) is in the business of hotels and entertainment.
 Those are two of the sectors that do great when people are traveling, gambling, and spending on entertainment.

 But if the economy isn’t doing well, that’s not where people spend their money.
-Las Vegas casinos are open again, but this stock still hasn’t fully recovered.
+Below is a 2020 snapshot, showing when Las Vegas casinos opened again, but before they’d really recovered.

 cyclical stocks mgm